code42/developer.code42.com/source/detection-list-management-api/index.html.md

 Before you can manage a Code42 user with the detection management list APIs, you must create a detection list profile for the user with the [/v1/detection-lists/user/create](/api/#operation/UserControllerV2_Create) API.
 This profile is for an existing Code42 user and contains the details needed to manage that user on the High Risk Employees and Departing Employees lists.
 It includes information about the user specifically for use in detection lists, such as notes, risk attributes, and cloud user names.
 When you add the user to any detection list, the profile accompanies them.

-When you create a detection list profile for a user, a user ID is generated.
-You must submit this user ID whenever you run any subsequent APIs to manage the user in a detection list.
+When you create a detection list profile for a user, the information is associated with the user's ID.
+You must submit the user's ID whenever you run any subsequent APIs to manage the user in a detection list.

 Keep in mind that a detection list profile is created automatically when you add Code42 users to detection lists using the Code42 console.
 You only have to create a detection list profile for a user if one has not been created yet.